 The salesperson introduces himself to the customer and after a small talk opens the discussion by starting to talk about his product.
 The salesperson asks all the necessary questions to the customer about us current usage to confirm his customer history.

 The salesperson discusses all the possible pros and cons of the product.
-The salesperson uses all the necessary tools, provided by the organization, which are used for the conversion of the customer.
+The salesperson uses all the necessary tools, provided by the organization in the sales process, which are used for the conversion of the customer.
 The salesperson should also form SMART objectives for converting the customer.
 In the case of businesses where customer approaches the salesperson or the organization, the same process should be followed.

 Further to the discussion of the salesperson and the customer, the customer may put forth some objections or queries or doubts to the salesperson.
 The objections could be about the features, the benefits, the pricing or any other aspect of the product.

-Presence of competition would also be an objection to the salesperson and he should ensure that all the objections are handled correctly at his end.
+Presence of competition would also be an objection to the salesperson and he should ensure that all the objections are handled correctly at his end as mentioned in the sales process.
 Salesperson notes down all the objections by the customer and addresses them one by one.

 This is a very important step in the entire sales process as the deal can either break or close at this step.
 Most often than not, the negotiation is with respect to the pricing of the product.
 The objective of the customer is to get the product at the lowest possible price while that of the salesperson would be to get as much profit as possible out of the deal.